If you experience a persistent, irrational fear when faced with uncertainty, you may be suffering from atychiphobia, also known as a fear of failure.

 Physical signs of fear of failure include:

-Fear of failure can negatively impact all areas of your life.
+Having a fear of failing can negatively impact all areas of your life.

 It makes you shy away from challenges at your work, relationships and makes you lose confidence when you need to assert yourself.